ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/imports/README.md

 If a directive/pipe is within the user's program, then it can be imported directly.
 If not (e.g. the directive came from a library in `node_modules`), the compiler will look at the NgModule that caused the directive to be available in the template, look at its import, and attempt to use the same module specifier.

-This logic is based on the Angular Package Format, which dictates that libraries are organized into entrypoints, and both an NgModule and its directives/pipes must be exported from the same entrypoint (usually an `index.ts` file).
+This logic is based on the Angular ClassicPackage Format, which dictates that libraries are organized into entrypoints, and both an NgModule and its directives/pipes must be exported from the same entrypoint (usually an `index.ts` file).

 Thus, if `CommonModule` is imported from the specifier '@angular-classic/common', and its `NgIf` directive is used in a template, the compiler will always import `NgIf` from '@angular-classic/common' as well.

 It's important to note that this logic is transitive.
 If the user instead imported `BrowserModule` from '@angular-classic/platform-browser' (which re-exports `CommonModule` and thus `NgIf`), the compiler will note that `BrowserModule` itself imported `CommonModule` from '@angular-classic/common', and so `NgIf` will be imported from '@angular-classic/common' still.

-This logic of course breaks down for non-Angular Package Format libraries, such as "internal" libraries within a monorepo, which frequently don't use `index.ts` files or entrypoints.
+This logic of course breaks down for non-Angular ClassicPackage Format libraries, such as "internal" libraries within a monorepo, which frequently don't use `index.ts` files or entrypoints.
 In this case, the user will likely import NgModules directly from their declaration (e.g. via a 'lib/module' specifier), and the compiler cannot simply assume that the user has exported all of the directives/pipes from the NgModule via this same specifier.
 In this case a compiler feature called "aliasing" kicks in (see below) and generates private exports from the NgModule file.

 2. Using a `UnifiedModulesHost`